paulhontz/saint/CRUDPages.md

 By default, columns are separated by a new line.

-Use *saint.grid* to have N columns placed on same line:
+Use *saint.grid* to have N columns placed inline:

     saint.grid do
       column :meta_title